DustinBrett/daedalOS/README.md

 #### Blog

 - Add `<time>` for post date/time
-- Add comments from blog and also possibly CouchSurfing
+- Add comments from blog and CouchSurfing
+- Add "Accommodations" links to relevant posts

 #### Blog